-Real web search for every model in Shannon
+Web search for every Shannon model

 Every model in Shannon's lineup can now get a real, cited answer from the web, even the ones that never had search of their own — so a cheaper model doesn't have to guess or refuse when a question needs today's answer.